-Portions of this project are contingent on MCP receiving additional grant funding from WNDR through Great Lakes Restoration Initiative - Focus Area I Toxic Substances and Areas of Concern and/or other sources.
-MCP has received initial funding which will allow completion of tasks up through Phase 2.
-All tasks after Phase 2 are contingent on MCP receiving additional grant funding.
-Proposals should be completed for the entire project through the Phase 3.
+This project is fully grant funded from WNDR through Great Lakes Restoration Initiative (GLRI) - Focus Area I Toxic Substances and Areas of Concern and/or other sources.
+MCP has received initial funding which will allow completion of tasks up through Phase 3.
+All tasks after Phase 3 are contingent on MCP receiving additional grant funding.